 So, after having this happen to me a few times recently, I decided it was time for an overhaul of my kit.
 After examining each item’s expiration date, I sorted them into categories (bandages, OTC medications, ointments, etc.) and reassembled the kit.
 Next, I took inventory, making sure that I had a working thermometer, an ample supply of bandages, antibacterial ointment, and other frequently used supplies.

-Then, I carefully made a list of items that needed to be replaced.
-Since most products expire within a year of purchase, it can be expensive to keep them on-hand if you won’t likely need them.
-For that reason, I now purchase seasonal allergy supplies in the Spring, being careful not to over-purchase since I’ll likely have to toss them by the time next spring rolls around.
-Likewise, I purchase other cold/flu-type medication only as needed (and thankfully, that isn’t very often).
+Then I made a shopping list of items that needed to be replaced.
+Since most products expire within a year or so of purchase, it can be expensive to keep them on hand if you won’t likely use them.
+For that reason, I now purchase seasonal allergy supplies only in the Spring, being careful not to over-purchase since I’ll likely have to toss them by the time the next season rolls around.
+Likewise, I’ve decided to start buying cold/flu medication only as needed (and thankfully, that isn’t very often).